 SFGuide

-Where To Eat & Drink Near Lake Merritt
+Where To Eat Near Lake Merritt

-The 25 best places to grab food before or after a trip to the lake.
+The 23 best places to grab food before or after a trip to the lake.

 Lake Merritt is Oakland’s crown jewel.
-On any given day, you might see drum circles and community barbecues on the grassy three-mile perimeter, or people soaking in the sun on the lawn.
+On any given day, you might see drum circles and barbecues on the three-mile perimeter, or people soaking in the sun on the lawn.
 And not only is Lake Merritt a fantastic place to spend an afternoon, but it’s also a fantastic place to eat.
 Tons of great restaurants, bakeries, and cafes are within walking distance (or a quick drive) from the lake—so use this guide whenever you're in the area.
 Just don’t feed the geese.

 THE SPOTS

-Spots for temaki, or handrolls, are opening up faster than we can say, well, “handrolls.”
-No complaints here, especially when places like Yonsei Handrolls exist.
 The Uptown spot feels like a relaxed bistro with high-top seating and neon lights.
 It’s an ideal setting to appreciate soy-cured ahi tuna, spicy scallops, king crab, and other sushi fish stuffed inside seaweed.
 Their versions are pretty straightforward (there isn’t any gold foil or speck of caviar in sight) but also playful, so you'll see one with kimchi fried rice and spam.
 The casualness here is part of its appeal, and why this place is well-suited for intimate yet lively group dinners.
 One option is to order handrolls a la carte, but we prefer making life easy and going with one of the three sets (five handrolls, $29-$52).

 Calabash is an all-day spot serving breakfast, lunch, and dinner—which is one reason we already have plans to spend every waking hour at this spot near Uptown.
-The other is the fact that this place is from the chefs behind the excellent (and soon-to-close) Kingston 11 and Komaaj.
+The other is the fact that this place is from the chefs behind the excellent (now closed) Kingston 11 and Komaaj.
 They’re doing feel-good Afro-Caribbean and Iranian dishes, from sweet plantains with black bean sauce and roasted lamb leg salad to eggplant and sumac labneh mezzes, and serving in a plant-and-couch-heavy space that looks like a lounge crossed with a fancy, sun-filled cafeteria.
 Expect this place to be the backdrop for casual conversations, especially since it has two bars.

 You don’t need to see the crowds that pack Enssaro each night to know that this Adams Point spot serves some of the best Ethiopian food in town—like perfectly sautéed or simmered chicken, lamb, and lentils plated over spongy injera bread.
 Get the meat or vegetable platters, so you can mix and match dishes, trying all the different spices and textures that make Ethiopian food so incredible.
-The food at this casual restaurant is meant to be shared, which is why you’ll always see tables of big groups and, at dinner, a line out the door.
+The dishes at this casual restaurant is meant to be shared, which is why you’ll always see tables of big groups and, at dinner, a line out the door.

 Going to Mama in Adams Point is like scooting into your friend’s breakfast nook and recovering from a hangover over eggs and coffee—but instead of breakfast, you’re getting a delicious Italian dinner.
-Mama does a three-course prix fixe dinner for only $37 that changes weekly.
+Mama does a three-course prix fixe dinner for only $39.95 that changes weekly.
 And on any given night, you can get things like a salad with roasted delicata, pomegranate, and pear, beet ravioli with spaghetti squash and ricotta, and polenta cake with baked apples for dessert.
 If you’re looking for more of a classic, the spaghetti with Mama’s tomato sugo, beef, and pork is amazing and never leaves the menu.

 The always buzzing Lakeshore location of the worker-owned bakery is home to pastries, bread, and excellent scones that are nice and moist inside.
 They also serve daily-changing vegetarian pizzas on tangy sourdough crusts—you can get one half-baked and finish off in your oven at home.
 Arizmendi is the perfect spot to load up your tote bag with muffins, croissants, and cinnamon-sugar twists en route to the lake.

-You’d think Vegan Mob was hosting a Supreme drop with the lines it attracts every day—but once you get closer, you’ll see that the crowds are there for their impressive plant-based soul food.
+You’d think Vegan Mob was hosting a sneaker drop with the lines it attracts every day—but once you get closer, you’ll see that the crowds are there for their impressive plant-based soul food.
 The menu highlights entirely-vegan versions of shrimp, spicy fried chicken, brisket, and more—our favorite dish is the lumpia made with Impossible meat and served over fragrant garlic rice.
 The mob plate, which comes with your choice of protein, plus sides like coleslaw or mac and cheese, is also a great bet.
 Walk up, or order ahead to avoid waiting.

 Leaning Tower has been around for years and is instantly recognizable by the Italy-themed mural painted on the outside wall.
 Inside, Leaning Tower does really good thin-crust pies that are made with quality ingredients, have nicely charred edges, and come in 12- or 16-inch sizes.
 The pizza spot serves other things too, like housemade bread, pastries, and espresso drinks from nearby roasters Haddon Hill Cafe.